 The Screen Accurate Option

 Hmmm.
-No reviews on Amazon yet.
+These only have 3.5 stars after two reviews on Amazon.
 But they claim the uppers are genuine suede.
 Could be a roll of the dice.
 Or it could be a decent boot for under seventy bucks.
 Sizes are getting low.
 And they do recommend ordering one size down from your normal size.

 Another brand using “Original” and “Playboy” in the name.
-British Walkers seems to be making a real effort to tap into the street-wear crowd, if the photos on their site are anything to go by.
-If you’re buying directly from them, just note that sizes are limited.
-But Amazon U.S. still has a decent selection left, with most going for the full $99.99.
+British Walkers seems to be making a real effort to tap into the street-wear crowd, if the photos on their website are anything to go by.
+Amazon U.S. still has a decent selection of sizes left, with most going for the full $99.99.

 Some shoe makers leverage their heritage, tracing their history back a hundred years or more to establish their credentials.
 George Cox is also over a hundred years old.
 But its modern history really started in 1970s London.
 That’s when Cox became the shoe maker for the city’s exploding punk rock scene.
 Today, they boast of collaborations with streetwear brands such as A Bathing Ape, Yohji Yamamoto and Comme des Garçons.
 So their Pop Boy, while an iconic style, is a relatively sedate model for them.
 All sizes are available on the George Cox website.